luebbertevan/kikitora-internship/spec.md

-# New Approach Specification: A-Pose Bone Length Retargeting
+# New Approach Specification: T-Pose Bone Lengths with A-Pose Starting Frame

 ## Overview

-**Strategy**: Use reference A-pose bone lengths and map motion capture animations onto them.
-Since we cannot faithfully recreate the original armature (insufficient information in NPZ), we create animations on our chosen reference skeleton and make subjective adjustments to preserve key characteristics (feet on ground, hand positions, etc.).

-**Key Principle**: We accept that we cannot perfectly recreate the original motion capture animation.
-Instead, we approximate it using our reference A-pose skeleton and make targeted adjustments to preserve the most valued characteristics.
+**Strategy**: Keep the hardcoded T-pose bone lengths (which look good) and manually create an A-pose in Blender by rotating the T-pose skeleton.
+Export the A-pose `J_ABSOLUTE` from Blender and use it to set frame 0 of all animations.
+This gives us:

+-   Known-good T-pose bone lengths (hardcoded, already working)
+-   A-pose starting frame (manually created in Blender, visually verified)
+-   Same bone lengths for both poses (only rotations differ)

+**Key Principle**: We keep the T-pose bone lengths we trust, manually create the A-pose visually in Blender, then use that A-pose `J_ABSOLUTE` to align frame 0 of animations.
+Since bone lengths don't change, `SMPL_OFFSETS` stay the same - only `J_ABSOLUTE` changes.

 ---